 Hours: Dinner & Sun.
 Brunch

 There are a few regular favorites on The Macintosh’s menu: the intensely flavorful 7-oz. grilled ribeye deckle, the extravagantly rich bone marrow bread pudding, and the 8-oz. house-ground Mac burger with aged cheddar, Nueske’s bacon, and pecorino truffle fries.
 But the real delight of Executive Chef Jeremiah Bacon’s ever-shifting menu is wondering what he will come up with next.
 Bacon combines a passionate farm-to-table aesthetic with flawless high-end technique.
 You might find thin-sliced beef tongue tossed with red lunchbox peppers, shaved cotija cheese, and an array of herbs or two delicate lamb-filled ravioli served over a creamy onion soubise with savory lamb jus.
 The most reliable bet on the menu is the local catch, like grilled local swordfish with butter beans, sunchokes, and whey dashi or a crisp-seared red snapper laid out on a bed of lentils and spinach and accented with preserved Meyer lemon and cherry tomatoes.
 It’s all served in a stylish environment that walks the line between upscale and casual.
-For an affordable weekday treat, duck in for the Bacon Happy Hour with $5 plates like pork lettuce wraps paired with $5 specialty cocktails. —Robert Moss (Dish, Summer 2018)
+For an affordable weekday treat, duck in for the Bacon Happy Hour with $5-6 snacks plus $4-6 sips. —Robert Moss (Dish, Winter 2019)

 Modern fare from Executive Chef Jeremiah Bacon.
 The menu varies but explores local ingredients with skill and creativity.